Llandudno – Lazy days on Cape Town’s exclusive little beach

 The Kirstenbosch National Botanical Garden is well worth a visit and a 25-minute drive from Llandudno.
 View the wonderful diversity of the Cape's indigenous fynbos and plants on the slopes of Table Mountain.

 Hike up Table Mountain while on holiday in Cape Town.
 You can summit from a variety of starting positions, depending on your level of fitness, to enjoy spectacular views from the top of the mountain.
 Any of these starting points are within a 15- to 25-minute drive from Llandudno.

 When on holiday in Cape Town, shopping is always high on the agenda.
 The Bay Harbour Market in Hout Bay with arts, crafts, food, and entertainment is open on Friday early evenings and during the day on Saturdays and Sundays.
 The Koeël Bay market just outside Camps Bay is a favourite spot to acquire African hand-crafts and curios.

 Llandudno's warm, sandy beach is best enjoyed during the hot summer months, from December to February.
 The mountain that creates a buffer behind it protects Llandudno mostly from the South Easter summer wind.
 Perfect beach days may also enhance your holiday during March and April.
 The rainy season is in the winter and temperatures mostly remain mild.

 Come experience first-hand why this upmarket beachfront area fetches some of the highest property prices in Cape Town and the country.
-If you are ready to enjoy lazy days on Cape Town’s exclusive little beach, book your luxury self-catering holiday accommodation in Llandudno.
+If you are ready to enjoy lazy days on Cape Town's exclusive little beach, book your Llandudno accommodation.